kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-Notice the line commented with "1" in the code above.
-Here a `guard` is used to verify that the amount of beer left is greater than 0, if it is not, then the code in the trailing `else` block is executed.
-Which in this case instructs you to order another brew!
-The method then returns immediately so that you don't end up in some weird state where you have a negative amount of beer.
+The `\\1` comment indicates the `guard` that verifies the amount of beer left is greater than 0 and if not, executes the code in the trailing `else` block, which instructs you to order another brew!
+You then return immediately so you don't end up in some weird state with a negative amount of beer.
 Beer debt is not a good thing.

 The `guard` control is defined as `guard (condition) else { // code to execute if condition is false }`.
-Now you might be thinking, "Why not just use an if statement?".
-Take a look at how you'd have to write that logic.
+You _could_ use an `if` statement instead, but the logic is not quite as straightforward:

 ```
 if beer.isEmpty {